 British Car Brands

 The British automobile industry dates back to the 19th century.
 By the early 1950s, this country was already considered the second largest producer of transportation in the world, second only to the USA.
-It exported a large number of cars abroad, but this slowed down the pace of the industry’s development, while other states actively increased it after a few decades.
+It exported many cars abroad, which slowed the industry’s development pace, while other states actively increased it after a few decades.

 What are British automobile brands?